r4xis/react-app/movie-search-app/README.md

-# Search App with OMDb API
+# Movie Search App with OMDb API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).